 Children may be harmed by other children or young people.
-Staff will be aware of the harm caused by bullying and will use the academy's Anti-Bullying Policy where necessary (located on our website or in the policy file in the office.)
+Staff will be aware of the harm caused by bullying and will use the academy's Peer-on-Peer Abuse (Anti-Bullying) Policy where necessary (located on our website or in the policy file in the office.)
 However, there will be occasions when a pupil's behaviour warrants a response under child protection rather than anti-bullying procedures.
 We acknowledge that some children can be particularly vulnerable or may have an increased risk of abuse and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.
 To ensure that all of our pupils receive equal protection, we will give special consideration to children that are considered to be vulnerable.

-Notifying parents:
+5.5 Notifying parents

 The academy leaders will normally seek to discuss any concerns about a pupil with their parents.
-The Designated Safeguarding Lead Christine Demetriou or deputy will make contact with the parent in the event of a concern, suspicion or disclosure.
+The Designated Safeguarding Lead (Christine Demetriou) or deputy will make contact with the parent in the event of a concern, suspicion or disclosure.